 - Paper-Thin Disguise: The disguises worn by Edmund, Percy and Baldrick early in the episode, not least because Edmund can't decide whether his alias is supposed to be Clever Jake, Clever Pete or Clever Tom.

 - Unspoken Plan Guarantee: Exaggerated, as when Baldrick is telling Percy and Black Adder his cunning plan in the cell, two guards suddenly step into shot and discuss mundane things until he is done talking.
 Of course, this plan succeeds, briefly.
 Even when it's executed, we never get to see how it worked, though.

-- Unusually Uninteresting Sight: During the trial, the Witchsmeller asks if anyone can see the son of Satan in the courtroom.
+- During the trial, the Witchsmeller asks if anyone can see the son of Satan in the courtroom.
 This is followed by a pan across the viewing gallery, which just happens to contain a horned, red-skinned man among the crowd, yet no-one acts as if there's anything unusual about him.
 It's then that the Witchsmeller produces the actual "son" (a poodle).

 - Witch Hunt: Sadly, the Witchsmeller's methods as depicted in this episode are only a slight exaggeration of those employed by real-life Witchfinders (such as Matthew Hopkins, who the Witchsmeller is loosely based on), as was the "kill any suspected witch, and if they're innocent, no big deal because they'll go to heaven anyway" attitude espoused by the Witchsmeller and others.
 The clearest (and even then debatable) drift from standard real accounts is the Witchsmeller deliberately framing at least some of his accused out of petty spite.

 - World of Ham: Granted, the first series in general is super-hammy compared to the ones which would follow, but as the episode with the largest guest cast it's taken Up to Eleven in this one, especially in the trial scene.
 Sadly, the King and the Witchsmeller don't appear together, which would have brought the ham to ridiculous levels.